goloop/opt/README.md

 Command-line options are stored in a Go-struct, like this, for example:

         // Args is structure for parsing os.Args data. type Args struct {
             Help     bool     `opt:"h,help,,show this help"`
             Verbose  bool     `opt:"v,verbose,true,verbose mode (default true)"`
             Debug    bool     `opt:"d,debug,,debug mode"`
             Users    []string `opt:"U,users,{John,Bob,Robert},user list"`
             Greeting string   `opt:"g,,'Howdy!',greeting message"`

             // Special variable that contains whole documentation string has
             // short option name `?`.
 This variable will be filled automatically
             // after parsing the command-line.
             Doc string `opt:"?"`

             // To save the path to the app use short option name as `0` (zero).
             Path string `opt:"0,,,path to app"` // short name as: '0'

             // Positional arguments can be stored in a slice or array.
             // Note: use either an array or a slice but not both at once
             // at the same time.
 Set short option name as `[]`.
             // ABC [3]int `opt:"[]"` // short name as: '[]'
             ABC []int `opt:"[]"` // short name as: '[]'

             // Distribute positional arguments to fields, use short
             // option name as: 1,2..
 N.
             A int `opt:"1"` // 1st positional argument
             B int `opt:"2"` // 2nd positional argument
             C int `opt:"3"` // 3rd positional argument
         }

-    // HelpOPT adds general information to the automatic documentation data. func (a Args) HelpOPT() string {
+        // HelpOPT adds general help information about app. func (a *Args) HelpOPT(name string) string {
-        return "Test application for testing opt package features."
+            return name + "is test application for testing opt package features."
+        }

+        // UsageOPT format information about using command line parameters. func (a *Args) UsageOPT(name string) string {
+    		return "Usage: " + name + "--host, --port[,--config] "
         }

 To import opt package use: `import "github.com/goloop/opt"`